flemay/3musketeers/tutorials/environment_variables/README.md

 - You know the file `.env` will always be used
 - Compose uses `.env` when doing [variable substitution][linkDockerComposeVarialeSubstitution]

-## Create .env file with Make and Compose
+## Create envfile with Make and Compose

 This section shows some ways to create `.env` file with Make and Compose with the given `docker-compose.yml` file: